 One of Caldera Forms’s most popular features is its free conditional logic forms.
 The product allows for a drag-and-drop interface to set up conditional logic.
 Read below to learn about the basics of conditional logic.
+There is also a detailed tutorial from our friends at OSTraining on Caldera Forms conditional logic that we recommend.

 Also learn about complex uses of conditional logic such as complex autoresponders, calculation fields, custom animations, and customize your recipients based on user input.